TomasJohansson/sweden_crs_transformations_4net/README.md

 I have currently not released it anywhere except from here at this github repository, and currently I have no plans of releasing it at NuGet neither.

 # Code example
+Please note that the API is very different from the originally forked library.
+(the only significant part that remains from the forked library is the *internal implementation* using the GaussKreuger class)
 ```C#
 using SwedenCrsTransformations;
 using System;